trentm/node-bunyan/README.md

 log.info('hi %s', bob, anotherVar); // Uses `util.format` for msg formatting.

 log.info({foo: 'bar'}, 'hi');
-                // Adds "foo" field to log record.
-You can add any number
+                // The first field can optionally be a "fields" object, which
-                // of additional fields here.
+                // is merged into the log record.

 log.info(err);  // Special case to log an `Error` instance to the record.
                 // This adds an "err" field with exception details